Optimal Common-Mode RF Current and Noise Elimination for TX antenna

 ZM (Green) — Impedance Matching

-Loaded verticals often have low feedpoint Z (<25 Ω).
-Match with a narrowband L/C network or a wideband UNUN for acceptable VSWR.
+Loaded verticals often have low feedpoint impedance (<25 Ω).
+Match them with a narrowband L/C network or a wideband UNUN for acceptable VSWR.

 LI1, LI2, LI3 — Line Isolators